Relative hulls and quantum codes: Reducing the relative hull

-\begin{remark} If we only consider monomial matrices of the form $M=I_{{\lambda}}$ in the definition of equivalent codes, meaning no permutations of coordinates are allowed, then it may not be possible to reduce $\dim \hull_{C_2}(C_1)$ until $\max\{0,k_1-k_2\}$.
+\begin{remark} If we only consider monomial matrices of the form $M=D_{\lambda}$ in the definition of equivalent codes, meaning no permutations of coordinates are allowed, then it may be impossible to reduce $\dim \hull_{C_2}(C_1)$ to $\max\{0,k_1-k_2\}$.
 The following example illustrates this fact. \end{remark}